prohetamine/radio-station/README.md

 # Radio Station

-> radio-station - an easy way to deploy your radio station and become a radio presenter online.
+> radio-station - an easy way to deploy your radio station and become a radio host online in javascript.

 ### Why ?
 I decided that I wanted to be a radio host, but I had no particular desire to understand the existing software and I created my own software, maybe someday it will become a standard, I tried to achieve a better result.